tedmdelacruz/recon-scripts/README.md

 ```

 ## Overview
-Manual reconnaisance tool that does the following to domains in a target:
+Manual reconnaissance tool that does the following to domains in a target:
 - Enumerate subdomains using sublist3r
 - Show GitHub dorking links @TODO
 - Scan using Subdomainizer